mattvend/Gpu/README.md

 - For some parameters, there are still issues with GPU interpolation
 - Cpu vs Gpu benchamrking seems to be tricky as the figures obtained depends obviously on the setup.
 In my case, as the GPU used is an old one (5 years older than the CPU, huge difference in the tech world), it makes sense to have a CPU that can compete against a GPU.
 The ![Quadro 600][Quadro 600] card has only 96 cores, and is definitely not a fast card, see this review: ![Quadro 600 review][Quadro 600 review]
 - CUDA code can be improved using intrinsics

+# Edit 16/8
+Reworte the NN algo using CUDA Streams and events and got a nice improvement.
+Now NN interpolation on Gpu performs 3 times faster than its Cpu conterpart.
+Note that all the synchro mechanism could have been done in another way by using the __syncthreads() method and some shared memory between threads.

 <!---
 ## Bonus